kathrya1/Oxehealth-challenge/README.md

 Initial thoughts, and assumptions:

-- The challenge says that this program should run on any variant of linux, but that you may also se any language of your choice.
+- The challenge says that this program should run on any variant of linux, but that you may also use any language of your choice.
 This is a point I would discuss further, however due to time constraints, I'm going to assume that means we can discount out of date linux variants, and just use python3.
 - The program looks like the easiest part of this to write, with the meta-tooling and the testing structure being